rclone/rclone/docs/content/flags.md

       --sftp-chunk-size SizeSuffix                          Upload and download chunk size (default 32Ki) --sftp-ciphers SpaceSepList                           Space separated list of ciphers to be used for session encryption, ordered by preference
       --sftp-concurrency int                                The maximum number of outstanding requests for one file (default 64)
-      --sftp-disable-concurrent-reads                       If set don't use concurrent reads --sftp-disable-concurrent-writes                      If set don't use concurrent writes --sftp-disable-hashcheck                              Disable the execution of SSH commands to determine if remote file hashing is available
+      --sftp-copy-is-hardlink                               Set to enable server side copies using hardlinks --sftp-disable-concurrent-reads                       If set don't use concurrent reads --sftp-disable-concurrent-writes                      If set don't use concurrent writes --sftp-disable-hashcheck                              Disable the execution of SSH commands to determine if remote file hashing is available